rez3vil/PandaDock/docs/source/user_guide/docking_modes.rst

      - Medium
      - Production use

-Physics-Based Docking
+PandaPhysics Algorithm
 ---------------------

-The physics-based mode uses classical force fields and energy minimization for pose prediction.
+The PandaPhysics algorithm uses classical force fields and energy minimization for pose prediction.

 **Key Features:**
-- AutoDock Vina-inspired algorithm
+- Physics-based docking algorithm
 - Fast and reliable
 - Good balance of speed and accuracy
 - Low memory requirements